mantonik/oci-always-free-high-availability/server-config/README.txt

 # on app1 servers set ntfs share drive which will be mounted on other server for instalation purpose.
 # this way repository need to be sync only to single server app1 not rest of the servers.
 #
+# rclone for mounting remote drives like google drive for backup purpose.
+#
+#
+#